 Staying compliant with state and federal laws is non-negotiable, and UCC filings are often a legal requirement when securing loans with business property.

-As for how to find UCC filings, the process is relatively straightforward but can depend on the state you live in.
+As for how to find UCC filings, the process is relatively straight forward but can depend on the state you live in.
 Most UCC filings are public records; a business owner can access them through state databases or search services specializing in retrieving public records.
 These filings are also commonly found in credit reports ordered by lenders when evaluating a potential borrower.

 Here are a few of the different routes you can take.